Dark-Knight-Rises/Logseq/pages/Trading.md

 			- You are putting the market down.
 			- if market goes down you make money.
 		- Call (sell)
+			- You are calling the market down.
+			- if market goes down you make money
+		- Put (sell)
-			- You are calling the market up.
+			- You are putting the market up.
 			- if market goes up you make money
 	- ### Futures
 		- Only futures.